Ovarian Cancer: Causes, Symptoms, Types and Treatments

 Does Age Play A Role In Ovarian Cancer?

 Age plays a major role in the development, although the exact reason is not yet known.
 While the cancer can develop in women of any age, it is most commonly reported in those between the ages of 50 and 60.

 Do Genetics Play A Role In Ovarian Cancer?

 Like most forms of cancer, genetics can play a major role in cancer and in some cases may be the sole cause of cancer development.
 Gene mutations in BRCA1 and BRCA2 are often connected to heightened levels of ovarian cancer development.

 Does Menstruation Play A Role In Ovarian Cancer?

-The timeline of an individuals menstruation can also help determine if an individual is more at risk of developing ovarian cancer than most other individuals.
-Those who began menstruation before age 12 or experienced menopause after age 52 are often at a greater risk of ovarian cancer than others.
+The timeline of an individual’s menstruation can also help determine if an individual is more at risk of developing the disease than most other individuals.
+Those who began menstruation before age 12 or experienced menopause after age 52 are often at a greater risk than others.